The interface of FabFilter Pro-Q 3 is simple and straightforward. The interactive EQ display

 Via the Analyzer button, you can enable or disable the real-time spectrum analyzers for the

-pre-EQ, post-EQ and side-chain signals, and you can customize the analyzer settings.
+pre-EQ, post-EQ and external signals, and you can customize the analyzer settings.
 See

 Spectrum Analyzer.
 Via the same settings panel, you can also access